smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/databaseManagementManual.md

 $$;
 ```

-3. Create user and grant roles
+3. Create user and grant roles:

 ```SQL
 DO LANGUAGE plpgsql $$
 DECLARE